glencbz/notes/02-js-jquery/js-control-flow/04loops.md

 In other words, you declare a variable and test to see if that variable passes a condition in order to run the code block.
 The update statement runs after the code block is executed.

-Very commonly, you will use it to loop through an array.
+It is recommended to use `for` loops to do an action a fixed number of times.
+The most common example of this is to loop through an array:

 ```js
 var foods = ["pizza", "tacos", "ice cream"];